Jessica Simpson's Christmas tweet seems to confirm pregnancy rumor

-Dec 25 (Reuters) - U.S. actress, singer and fashion designer Jessica Simpson sent a Christmas Twitter message that apparently confirms media rumors that she is pregnant - showing a photo of her daughter Maxwell with the words “Big Sis” spelled out in sand.
+(Reuters) - Actress, singer and fashion designer Jessica Simpson sent a Christmas Twitter message that apparently confirms media rumors that she is pregnant - showing a photo of her daughter Maxwell with the words “Big Sis” spelled out in sand.

 The picture’s caption reads “Merry Christmas from my family to yours.”